What Does Sovereignty Mean?

 - Some people think being sovereign means being free from all laws or restrictions.

-- A lot of people also believe that each person has the final say in any situation.
+- Many people also believe each person has the final say in any situation.
 This isn’t true because you might not have all the information to make a fully informed decision, or other individuals can be coerced into making certain decisions against their will.

-- People often think popular sovereignty means having no central authority at all – this is incorrect because there are always leaders who make decisions for the people.
+- People often think popular sovereignty means having no central authority – this is incorrect because there are always leaders who make decisions for the people.